felipeoliveir4/data_classification/README.md

 # Prerequisites
 Before running the project, you will need:

-AWS Account: To use S3, SES e Secrets Manager.
+- AWS Account: To use S3, SES e Secrets Manager.
-PostgreSQL Database: A configured AWS RDS database.
+- PostgreSQL Database: A configured AWS RDS database.
-Docker: To run the project in a container.
+- Docker: To run the project in a container.

+* You can use any computing structure that supports Docker, in this case I run it on an EC2.

 ## 1. AWS Setup
   1. Secrets Manager: Create a secret in AWS Secrets Manager to store PostgreSQL database credentials.
 The secret name should be rds/credentials/desafioML.